dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ## `dotnet-trace` output formats

-You can change the output file format using the `-f|--format` option. ou can currently choose between `netperf` (the default on Windows) and `speedscope` (the default on all other OSes).
+You can change the output file format using the `-f|--format` option.
+You can currently choose between `netperf` (the default on Windows) and `speedscope` (the default on all other OSes).
 Speedscope files can be opened at https://www.speedscope.app.

 Note that all traces are transmitted in the `netperf` format and are converted after the trace is completed.
 Since some conversions may result in loss of data, the original `netperf` file is preserved next to the converted file.